Leaflet: Looking after teeth for children with extra needs (pdf)

 - Good head support must be provided for adequate, comfortable brushing for the person.
 It should be comfortable for carer/parent also.
 This might mean having the person sitting on a chair, wheelchair, on the bed or in the case of children sitting on the lap.

-- When brushing someone else’s teeth the carer should ideally be positioned behind the person, slightly to one side.
+- When brushing someone else’s teeth the carer should ideally be positioned behind the person, slightly to one side or from the front.
 This will give better access and vision into the mouth while gently supporting the head.
-Brushing when standing in front of someone will make it difficult to see and have access as most people will tend to ‘bow’ their heads down during brushing, resulting in the carer/parent bending and twisting over the person in order to brush.
+Approach the person at eye level and gently explain what is happening.

 - Everyone involved in the person’s oral health should be consulted e.g. the individual, parents, carers and the dental team.